davetron5000/optparse-plus/tutorial/5_more_features.md

 You can probably think of even more features.
 To demonstrate how Methadone works, we're going to add these features:

-* a "force" switch that will blow away the git repo and re-clone it
+* a "force" switch that will blow away the git repo and re-clone it, called `--force`
-* a "location" flag that will allow us to control where the repo gets clone
+* a "location" flag that will allow us to control where the repo gets cloned, called `--checkout-dir` (which we'll also make available via `-d` as a mnemonic for "directory".
+See [my book][clibook] for an in-depth discussion on why you should provide long-form options along with short-form options)

-We'll do this by adding a switch `--force` that will trigger the "blow away the repo" function.
-We'll also add a flag `--checkout-dir` that will take an argument for where we should do the checkout.
-It will also be available via `-d` for the convienience of command-line users (see [my book][clibook] to understand why we might want to provide both short and long-form options).

-First, let's test-drive our new user interface by updating our "Basic UI" scenario to look like so:
+Since we're working outside-in, we'll first create the user interface by modifying our UI scenario:

 ```cucumber
 Feature: Checkout dotfiles